fdietz/vue_components_book_manuscript/7-dynamic-component-rendering.md

 We use the `tabs` for the list of all tabs we want to render and the `currentTab` to maintain the selection.
 The actual component's name is concatenated as a computed property `currentTabComponent`.

-In the next step we look into the markup to render the tabs:
+Next we look into the markup to render the tabs:

 ```html
 <div id="demo">